|Home||Energy Physics||Nuclear Power||Electricity||Climate Change||Lighting Control||Contacts||Links|

 All generators and loads can be divided into three categories.

 Category I consists of generators and loads that are controlled by their owners in order to maximize each owner's profitability under a published or contracted rate schedule.
-The rate schedule must take into account the ability of each generator to supply power when needed (generator reliability) and to efficiently use the transmission/distribution system.
+The rate schedule must take into account the ability of each generator to supply power when needed (generator dependability) and to efficiently use the transmission/distribution system.
 Presently most load customers and most new small generators are in category I. The category I rate schedule should be carefully designed to minimize the required amount of more expensive category II generation and load.
 The advantage of category I is that it provides rate stability that allows building owners and other investors to make simple investment decisions relating to electricity generation, energy storage, energy conservation and load management.

 A generator or a load customer can improve its efficiency of use of the transmission/distribution system by employing nearby energy storage to make its net power input or output more uniform.
 This issue is of particular importance for wind and solar generators, high rise residential buildings and commercial office buildings.

 Changes in the electricity rate with time should be smooth to avoid sudden changes in electricity supply or demand that may be triggered by discrete time-of-generation or time-of-use rate blocks.
 At every instant in time the total power generated must be carefully controlled to precisely equal the total power consumed plus transmission/distribution losses.
 The control system must also keep the local voltage supplied to all load customers at its nominal value +/- 6%.
-Efficient achievement of this voltage control requires constraint of the net output of almost all generators.
+Efficient achievement of this voltage control requires some constraint of the net output of many generators.
 A distributed generator control system that adjusts generator output power in proportion to (nominal voltage - local grid voltage) is required to prevent some distributed generators hogging the load at the expense of other distributed generators.
-The whole issue of category I generator and load constraint for voltage regulation has yet to be addressed by the Independent Electricity System Operator (IESO) and the Ontario Energy Board.
+The whole issue of category I generator and load constraint for voltage regulation has yet to be properly addressed by the Independent Electricity System Operator (IESO) and the Ontario Energy Board.

 It is important to note that optimum generator and optimum load electricity rate schedules are different.
 A generator's Capacity Factor (CF) is its average output divided by its peak output.
 Hence: